-At the age of 14, Creole musician Fats Domino started performing in taverns in New Orleans.
-Using electric guitars, bass, saxophone, and classic R&B, talented pianist Fats created his own style of rock and roll.
-In his career, he had 35 Billboard Top 40 songs, including eleven in the Top 10.
+At 14, Creole musician Fats Domino started performing in taverns in New Orleans.
+Using electric guitars, bass, saxophone, and classic R&B, talented pianist Fats created his own rock and roll style.
+He had 35 Billboard Top 40 songs in his career, including eleven in the Top 10.
 Fats is in the running since he had five million-selling records out before 1955.

 4.6.
 Little Richard

-Little Richard famously said that this is media history and not real history.
+Little Richard famously said that media history is not real history.
 Rolling Stone magazine started in 1967, so how can they say who invented rock and roll in 1954?
 He further mentioned that the true fact is that Fats Domino sold more records than Presley between 1953 and 1956.
-He went on to say that he loved Elvis, but it was a lie to say he invented anything.
+He said he loved Elvis, but it was a lie to say he invented anything.

 4.7.
 Bo Diddley

 His first record hit was “Bo Diddley,” whose success was backed by “I’m a Man” in 1955.
-He is also acclaimed for creating the “Bo Diddley beat,” which is a hambone rhythm that is the soul of rock and roll along with pop and hip-hop.
-It also serves as the foundation of pop, hip-hop, and rock and roll music
+He is also acclaimed for creating the “Bo Diddley beat,” a hambone rhythm that is the soul of rock and roll, along with pop and hip-hop.

 5. Rock and Roll Gaining Popularity

 In 1955, the no.1 record was “Tweedle Dee” by Lavern Baker.
-The record on third no was “I Got a Woman” by Ray Charles.
-The record on no. 6 record was “I’m a Man” by Bo Diddley, and on the number 10 record was “Baby, Let’s Play House” by Elvis Presley.
-This potentially was the year where rock and roll found its way into the teen culture.
+The record on the third no was “I Got a Woman” by Ray Charles.
+The record no. 6 record was “I’m a Man” by Bo Diddley, and the number 10 record was “Baby, Let’s Play House” by Elvis Presley.
+This potentially was the year rock and roll found their way into the teen culture.

 6. Cultural Collision and Lasting Impact

-Many migrated past slaves and their descendants moved to major urban cities like St. Louis, New York, Detroit, Chicago, Cleveland, Buffalo and Memphis.
-This essentially meant that black and white people were living together as a middle-class family in closer proximity than ever before.
+Many migrated past slaves, and their descendants moved to major urban cities like St. Louis, New York, Detroit, Chicago, Cleveland, Buffalo, and Memphis.
+This meant that black and white people lived together as middle-class families in closer proximity than ever before.

-As a result of which, they started listening to each other’s music and following their fashions.
+As a result, they started listening to each other’s music and following their fashions.
 Radio giants that made both white and black forms of music available to both rock and roll band fans helped aid what is now known as a cultural collision.

-Sensitive topics like sex that had a stigma to be talked about began to make appearances in rock and roll lyrics.
+Sensitive topics like sex that had a stigma to be talked about began appearing in rock and roll lyrics.
 This kind of new music tried to break the boundaries and helped express emotions that people always felt never expressed.
 There was an awakening in the American youth culture.

 Whatever be said, the rock and roll movement was single-handedly able to break a century-old cultural barrier.

-Some people think that rock music and rock and roll are the same things, but it factually is not the same though similar.
+Some people think that rock music and rock and roll are the same things but factually are not the same though similar.
 While today’s modern rock is upbeat and powerful without a beat drop and far away from the rhythms and blues and gospel, the century-old rock and roll had its heart in the rhythms and blues.

-By now, you might have got the answer to your question, who invented rock and roll?
-While history seems to account for Elvis Presley as the sole person who invented rock and roll, that story is just one side of the coin.
+By now, you might have got the answer to your question, While history seems to account for Elvis Presley as the sole person that story is just one side of the coin.
 The talent of many minds put together different musical styles that gave us rock and roll.

 If Alan had not popularized the new music on his show, if Elvis hadn’t performed at concerts, if Chuck never mixed the blues with his electric guitar, if Richard had not at all set a benchmark, if Ike didn’t write Rocket 88, if Rosetta Tharpe didn’t fuse gospel lyrics with the guitar, if Fats Domino never sold a million copies and lastly if the Bo Diddley beat was never formed, we would have nothing called as rock and roll.

-We wouldn’t even be listening to it, let alone asking who invented rock and roll.
+We wouldn’t even listen to it, let alone ask.

-So, whether you think Presley did it, or Charles did it, or still wonder who invented rock and roll, it came into existence after many different influences, both musical and cultural.
-With the fusion of blues, folks and gospel, rock and roll was born.
+So, whether you think Presley did it, or Charles did it or still wonder, it came into existence after many different musical and cultural influences.
+With the fusion of blues, folks, and gospel, rock and roll were born.

-So, no wonder who you accredit to have invented rock n roll, someone would have done it if not Elvis Presley or Chuck Berry.
-One thing that stands out clearly in this article, rock n roll history says it is only due to the collective contributions of the artists that we know rock and roll how we know it.
+So, no wonder who you accredit to have invented rock n roll; someone would have done it if not Elvis Presley or Chuck Berry.
+One thing that stands out clearly in this article is rock n roll history says it is only due to the collective contributions of the artists that we know rock and roll.